-Millennials Are More Likely To Fall For Online Scams Than Seniors, Report Says
+Millennials Are More Likely To Fall For Online Scams Than Senior Citizens, Report Says

 As far as scams go, the narrative has often been that the senior citizens are usually the biggest target (and the easiest to steal money from).
 But a recent study shows that there is a different age group in the United States that's actually more likely to fall for scams than then elderly — and it's a group that hits very close to home.
 That's right, millennials are more likely to fall for online scams than seniors are, according to a report from the Federal Trade Commission (FTC).
 This report might come as a shock, but should not be taken lightly.